shambhu112/shinyspring_bak/README.md

 -   Why Shinyspring ?
 What is the value add ?

--   Is Shinyspring robust and production ready ?

 -   What is the development framework for Shinyspring ?

 -   What are current modules available and what are the plans for future